-Photo: Construction of the Kamoa-Kakula Phase 3 concentrator plant remains on budget and is ahead of schedule for first production in Q3 2024.
+Construction of the Phase 3 concentrator plant remains on budget and is approx. 82% complete and ahead of schedule for first production as early as June 2024.
 Once complete the production capacity of the Kamoa-Kakula Copper Complex will increase to over 600,000 tonnes of copper per annum.